wikiknights/cs-materials/src/structs/structs-practice-answers.md

 \newpage

 3. My hands are aching from writing code 24/7.
-I alone have been keeping the electoral interference at bay.
+I alone kept the 2018 electoral interference at bay.
 How can I save myself the 6 keystrokes and stop typing `struct` every time I want to create an instance of the `my_structure` struct?
 See the previous question on line 9 for reference.

   **Answer:** After the `struct` declaration, add the following line: